mdn/content/files/en-us/web/progressive_web_apps/guides/offline_and_background_operation/index.md

 With background fetch:

-- the request is initiated from the main app UI
+- The request is initiated from the main app UI
-- whether or not the main app is open, the browser displays a persistent UI element that notifies the user about the ongoing request, and enables them to cancel it or check its progress
+- Whether or not the main app is open, the browser displays a persistent UI element that notifies the user about the ongoing request, and enables them to cancel it or check its progress
-- when the request is completed with success or failure, or the user has asked to check the request's progress, then the browser starts the service worker (if necessary) and fires the appropriate event in the service worker's scope.
+- When the request is completed with success or failure, or the user has asked to check the request's progress, then the browser starts the service worker (if necessary) and fires the appropriate event in the service worker's scope.

 ### Making a background fetch request